rquast/ibkr-market-data/README.md

 1. Creates an Express application listening on port 3000
 2. Provides two main endpoints:
-  - `/marketdata/:symbol`: Returns historical bar data (OHLC) for a given stock symbol with 1-day duration and 1-minute bars
+  - `POST /marketdata`: Returns historical bar data (OHLC) for a given stock symbol with customizable parameters
-  - `/historicalticks/:symbol`: Returns historical tick-by-tick data for a given stock symbol for the past month (up to 1000 ticks)
+  - `POST /historicalticks`: Returns historical tick-by-tick data for a given stock symbol with customizable parameters
 3. Connects to Interactive Brokers using the @stoqey/ibkr library
 4. Formats dates in the required UTC format for IBKR API calls
 5. Handles errors and returns appropriate HTTP status codes